IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 {: #troubleshooting_notification_errors}

-### The HyperText Transfer Protocol (HTTP) 301 Moved Permanently redirect status while accessing the service
-{: #http_301_redirect}

-**Explanation**: This error might occur if you are accessing the service using the `http` protocol.
-Push Notification service requires the website to be accessed with the `https` protocol.

-**User response**: We recommend you to access the service and the Swagger API through the `https` protocol, rather than `http`.

 ### You don't have permission to add the instance to any resource group in this account
 {: #permission_issue}